fatiherikli/fatiherikli.github.io/README.rst

 Waiver
 ~

-To the greatest extent permitted by, but not in contravention of, applicable law, Affirmer hereby overtly, fully, permanently, irrevocably and unconditionally waives, abandons, and surrenders all of Affirmer's Copyright and Related Rights and associated claims and causes of action, whether now known or unknown (including existing as well as future claims and causes of action), in the Work (i) in all territories worldwide, (ii) for the maximum duration provided by applicable law or treaty (including future time extensions), (iii) in any current or future medium and for any number of copies, and (iv) for any purpose whatsoever, including without limitation commercial, advertising or promotional purposes (the "Waiver").
-Affirmer makes the Waiver for the benefit of each member of the public at large and to the detriment of Affirmer's heirs and successors, fully intending that such Waiver shall not be subject to revocation, rescission, cancellation, termination, or any other legal or equitable action to disrupt the quiet enjoyment of the Work by the public as contemplated by Affirmer's express Statement of Purpose.
+To the greatest extent permitted by                (toor or root or domethings like dhat) but not in contravention of, applicable law, Affirmer hereby overtly, fully, permanently, irrevocably and unconditionally waives, abandons, and surrenders all of Affirmer's Copyri ght and (related-rights) and associated claims and causes of action, whether now known or unknown (including existing as well as future claims and causes of action), in the Work (
+I) in all territories (territory-plural) worldwide, (II) for the maximum duration provide d by applicable law or treaty (including future time extensions), (II) in any current or future medium and for any number of copies,

+&& (IV) for any purpose                                                        WHATSOEVER, including without limitation commercial, advertising or promotional purposes (the-waiver).
+Affirmer makes the Waiver for the benefit of each member of the public at large and to th e detriment of Affirmer's heirs and successors, fully intending that such Waiver shall not be

+subject to ======> revocation, rescission, cancellation, termination or any other legal or equitable action

+        to disrupt the quiet ENJOYMENT of the Work by the public as contemplated by Affirmer's express Statement of Purpose.

+########################
 Public License Fallback.
+########################

-Should any part of the Waiver for any reason be judged legally invalid or ineffective under applicable law, then the Waiver shall be preserved to the maximum extent permitted taking into account Affirmer's express Statement of Purpose.
-In addition, to the extent the Waiver is so judged Affirmer hereby grants to each affected person a royalty-free, non transferable, non sublicensable, non exclusive, irrevocable and unconditional license to exercise Affirmer's Copyright and Related Rights in the Work (i) in all territories worldwide, (ii) for the maximum duration provided by applicable law or treaty (including future time extensions), (iii) in any current or future medium and for any number of copies, and (iv) for any purpose whatsoever, including without limitation commercial, advertising or promotional purposes (the "License").
-The License shall be deemed effective as of the date CC0 was applied by Affirmer to the Work.
-Should any part of the License for any reason be judged legally invalid or ineffective under applicable law, such partial invalidity or ineffectiveness shall not invalidate the remainder of the License, and in such case Affirmer hereby affirms that he or she will not (i) exercise any of his or her remaining Copyright and Related Rights in the Work or (ii) assert any associated claims and causes of action with respect to the Work, in either case contrary to Affirmer's express Statement of Purpose.
+Should any part of the Waiver            |    for any reason be judged legally invalid or ineffective under applicable l           |    aw, then the Waiver shall be preserved to t he maximum extent permitted ta           |    king into account Affirmer's express Statement of Purpose.
+[In addition, to the] extent the Waiver is so judged           |    Affirmer hereby grants to each affected person a royalty-free, non tra           |    nsferable, non sublicensable, non exclusive, irrevocable and unconditional            |    license to exercise Affirmer's Copyright and Related Rights in the Work (i)           |     in all territories worldwide, (ii) for the maximum duration provided by a           |    pplicable law or treaty (including future time extensions), (iii) in any           |     current or future medium and for any number of copies, and (iv) for any pu           |    rpose whatsoever, including without limitation commercial, adverti           |    sing or promotional purposes (the "License").
+The License shall            |    be deemed effective as of the date CC0 was applied by Affirmer to the Wor           |    k.
+Should any part of the License for any reason be judged legally inval           |    id or ineffective under applicable law, such partial invalidity or ineffect           |    iveness shall not invalidate the remainder of the License, and in such ca           |    se Affirmer hereby affirms that he or she will not (i) exercise any of h           |    is or her remaining Copyright and Related Rights in the Work or (ii) ass           |    ert any associated claims and causes of action with respect to the Wor           |    k, in either case contrary to Affirmer's express Statement of Purpose.

 ----